Peaches (The Presidents of the United States of America song): Composition

 Try an' find Jesus on your own.

 The phrase stuck with Ballew, and after connecting it to his experience in Boston, he began to develop the lyrics for what would become "Peaches".

 Ballew said he was emulating Nirvana in the verses by trying to sound "gnarly and growly".

+Musically, Peaches is mainly a post-grunge and alternative rock song.
+It has also been described as pop-punk with influences of grunge.

 Music video

 The music video features the band performing the song in an orchard filled with trees growing cans of peaches.
 A crate of the whole fruits rests on the ground between them, and the word "peaches" is written on the top of Ballew's head.
 During the song's instrumental break, the band is attacked by a group of ninjas attempting to capture them.
 They fight the ninjas for the remainder of the video and eventually defeat them.

 For years, the video was only available in low quality online.
 On February 28, 2023, the video was remastered in HD and uploaded to YouTube.